We are on a mission to restore and improve police/community relationships through value-centric police training and preparation.

 We grow guardians, we don’t build warriors.

-OTG helps officers develop their abilities as true sheepdogs, protectors of the flock, while also being a part of the flock.
-Law enforcement has sometimes focused more on the wolves, chasing suspects and stopping crimes, than they have on creating and growing positive community relationships.
+OTG helps officers develop sheepdog abilities, protectors of the flock, while also being a part of the flock.
+Law enforcement has sometimes focused more on the wolves, chasing suspects and stopping crimes, than on creating and growing positive community relationships.
 This has caused a rift between police and communities who very much need each other.
-The training ONYX provides helps officers to reconnect with and understand all members of the communities they serve and are a critical part of.
+The training ONYX provides helps officers to reconnect with and understand all members of the communities they serve.

 ONYX teaches the “Why” of the “What and How”.
 Understanding "Why" specific tactics should or shouldn't be used in a situation is critical to success in a tactical event.
-Many trainers provide excellent tactical practical training.
-They demonstrate movement but often neglect to teach, or don’t know, why officers should use certain tactics in a given situation.
-Tactics that will have a high success in a Hostage Rescue, will unnecessarily jeopardize the lives of police officers in a crisis situation.
+Many trainers provide good tactical training.
+They demonstrate movement but neglect to teach, or don’t know, why officers should use certain tactics in given situations.
+Tactics that have a high success in a Hostage Rescue, will unnecessarily jeopardize the lives of police officers in a different crisis situation.
 We teach the foundational principles and concepts that provide the “Why”.

-ONYX Training Group, or OTG, teaches police tactics.
+We teach police tactics.
 The physical tactics we teach are time tested and proven successful quite literally under fire.
 We teach mission-based movement, tactical dilemmas, threshold assessment, and other principle-based tactics.
 OTG endorses the philosophy of a Five Step Decision making process that begins with the Safety priorities, also called the Priorities of Life.
-If you are unfamiliar with this process or these priorities, we would love to discuss them with you, in depth.
+If you are unfamiliar with this process or these priorities, we would love to discuss them with you in depth.
 They are critical to successful police decision-making.

 We teach de-escalation and communication.
-We use extensive scenario training in our course.
+We use extensive scenario training in our courses.
 ONYX uses the adult learning model of Talk about, show, do.
-We have lecture to introduce concepts, we demonstrate them in debriefs of real events, and them we use scenario training to let the officers work through actual problems, using the concepts.
-We focus on the verbal interaction that will usually occur more than shooting, in real police interactions.
+We use lectures to introduce concepts, we demonstrate them in debriefs of real events, and then we use extensive scenario training.
+We give time to work on the verbal interaction that will usually occur more than shooting, in real police interactions.
 We say, “You will talk to and handcuff way more people than you will shoot in your career.”
 We believe every police officer should be able to verbally interact and communicate effectively with almost anyone they come across.